CornetPanique86/xxlsteve.net/content/en/blog/uloriumgames/index.md

 But for the next minigame, we wanted it to be bigger.
 We made a vote on the Discord server and the winner was: 'Bedwars'!

+{{< figure src="/blog/uloriumgames/img/bedwars.jpg" caption="Bedwars map" alt="The bedwars map" class="figurePopup imagePopup" >}}

 And that's how the maintenance began.
-We built a map and Carl was responsible for coding the functionality of the minigame.
+We built a map and Carl (Carl#1681 on discord) was responsible for coding the functionality of the minigame.

 At that time, I was starting to lose motivation to work on the realm, so I barely helped with anything.
 And obviously, a Bedwars minigame takes a long time to do (especially with the pain that are command blocks, chunk loading, etc...) and globally the whole staff team would log on less often than we used to.
 So that's how the progress for bedwars practically halted.
 I made a custom shop NPC and nothing else.